jefgen/icu/docs/userguide/boundaryanalysis/break-rules.md

 segments.

 `!!chain;` enables chaining in a rule set.
-It is disabled by default for back compatibility - very old versions of ICU did not support it, and it was originally introduced as an option.
+It is disabled by default for back compatibility—very old versions of ICU did not support it, and it was originally introduced as an option.

 #### Parentheses and Alternation